Home >> History, Ideology & Science

-It has become fashionable to castigate Twitter - the microblogging service - as an expression of rampant narcissism.
+It has become fashionable to castigate Twitter - the microblogging service - as well as the desire to buy YouTube views, as an expression of rampant narcissism.
 Yet, narcissists are verbose and they do not take kindly to limitations imposed on them by third parties.
 They feel entitled to special treatment and are rebellious.
 They are enamored with their own voice.
 Thus, rather than gratify the average narcissist and provide him or her with narcissistic supply (attention, adulation, affirmation), Twitter is actually liable to cause narcissistic injury.

 The Decline of Text and the Re-emergence of the Visual

 YouTube has already replaced Yahoo and will shortly overtake Google as the primary Web search destination among children and teenagers.
 Its repository of videos - cheap YouTube views were heretofore mere entertainment - is now beginning to also serve as a reference library and a news source.
 This development seals the fate of text.
 It is being dethroned as the main vehicle for the delivery of information, insight, and opinion.